 2011 (Freshman Season)

 Zettel was a first-team all-state selection as a senior for Coach Andrew Pratley at Ogemaw Heights High School.
 As a senior, he recorded 82 solo tackles, 25 assisted tackles and dropped the quarterback in the backfield seven times.
 Zettel received a four-star rating from Rivals.com and was the nation's No. 6 prep defensive end.
 He was captain of the basketball team and played baseball.
 Zettel also was a standout in the shot put, throwing a toss of 61 feet, 8 inches to set a Michigan high school state record.

 Full name is Anthony Joseph Zettel.
 He is the son of Terry and Carrie Zettel.
 He has two brothers, Kyle and Easton, and one sister, Jenna.
 He enjoys outdoor sports, fishing, spending time with friends, dancing and singing.
-Zettel is interested in a career as a strength and conditioning coach or a chiropractor.
+Zettel is a kinesiology major and is interested in a career as a strength and conditioning coach or a chiropractor.
 Born August 9, 1992 in Tawas, Mich.